sinan-ozel/pypi-publish-with-cicd/README.md

 - 🛠️ **.devcontainer Environment** — Enables seamless collaboration with zero local setup beyond VS Code and Docker.
 - ▶️ **Ready-Made VS Code Tasks** (`.vscode/tasks.json`) — Developers can run tests instantly, even without installing dependencies.

-✨ This is a live, maintained repo, as of April 2026.
+✨ This is a **live, maintained and tested repo**, as of April 2026.
 I actively used it for my projects below, and it evolved as I added more features to it.
 It may have reached a level of maturity where I will continue to use it as it is, but we will see.
 Either way, it is not just a tutorial project, the pipelines and everything in the repo is tested.